ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 eZ Publish was eZ Platform's predecessor, a CMS in development for five major versions and several years.

-Users of eZ Publish will find eZ Platform largely similar to what they know.
+Users of eZ Publish can find eZ Platform largely similar to what they know.
 The improvements and enhancements did not turn the fundamental concepts underlying the system, such as the content model, upside down.
 However, specific features, solutions and recipes may work differently between the two versions.

 The release of eZ Platform brought about an inevitable disruption in backwards compatibility with eZ Publish.
 This means that the process of migrating existing installations requires more effort than simply upgrading from one version to another.
 Here you can find details on moving existing Publish-powered websites to eZ Platform.